The 10-Year Play: Compound Small and Build $1M Revenue for $100K–$125K Operators

 Year 7 licensing only worked because Years 3–6 built IP and brand.

-The 10-year play isn’t about slow growth.
-It’s about sequential leverage—each year multiplies what came before.
+The 10-year play isn’t about slow growth; it’s about building in clear phases where each year strengthens and multiplies what came before.

-Evaluate every opportunity against the 10-year target, not the next quarter's results.
-If it doesn’t compound toward the target, decline (even if attractive short-term).
+Evaluate every opportunity against the 10-year target, not just the next quarter’s results.

 The return: 3–5X higher probability of reaching $1M vs. aggressive scale strategy, with 50–70% lower stress and risk.